You are here

 The final budget proposals for 2024 to 2025, which will be considered by cabinet on 8 February and Full Council on 20 February, will also reflect any other changes to the council’s finances, including the level of central government funding, which should be confirmed later in December.
 Proposals will be scrutinised by the Corporate Policy Development and Scrutiny Panel on 23rd January, before going to cabinet and Council.

-To view our savings and income proposals and to respond to the consultation, go to our budget consultation pages on our website
+To view our savings and income proposals and to respond to the consultation, go to our budget consultation pages on our website.

 The consultation is open from Friday 15 December and will close at 5pm on 15 January 2024.